Isaac Paredes Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.23 team ERA that ranks 16th among all league pitching staffs.
+- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in MLB.

-- Cubs pitchers combine to give up 51 home runs (one per game), the third-fewest in baseball.
+- The Cubs' 4.17 team ERA ranks 14th across all MLB pitching staffs.

-- Hendricks (0-1) pitches for the Cubs to make his second start this season.
+- Cubs pitchers combine to give up 51 home runs (0.9 per game), the second-fewest in baseball.

-- In his most recent time out on Thursday, the right-hander threw 4 1/3 innings against the New York Mets, giving up three earned runs while surrendering six hits.
+- The left-hander's most recent time out was on Friday against the Cincinnati Reds, when he went 3 2/3 innings, surrendering five earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.